-Since 2003, the National Center for Education Statistics (NCES) has compared each state's standard for proficient performance in reading and mathematics by placing the state standards onto a common scale of National Assessment of Educational Progress (NAEP).
-This process of "state mapping" shows where each state's standards falls on the NAEP scale and in relation to the NAEP achievement levels: Basic, Proficient, and Advanced, providing important contributions to the discussion of state standards.
+Since 2003, the National Center for Education Statistics (NCES) has compared each state's standard for proficient performance in reading and mathematics at grades 4 and 8 by placing the state standards onto a common scale of National Assessment of Educational Progress (NAEP).
+This process of "state mapping" shows where each state's standards falls on the NAEP scale and in relation to the NAEP achievement levels: NAEP Basic, NAEP Proficient, and NAEP Advanced, providing important contributions to the discussion of state standards.

-See frequently asked questions about Mapping State Proficiency Standards Onto NAEP Scales: 2015.
+See frequently asked questions about Mapping State Proficiency Standards Onto NAEP Scales: 2017.